uxmastery/collaborative-ux-glossary/glossary_en.md

 ### <a name="information-architecture"></a>Information architecture (IA)
 The art and science of organising and labeling websites, intranets, online communities and software to support usability.

+### <a name="information-scent"></a>Information scent
+An important concept in information foraging theory referring to the extent to which users can predict what they will find if they persue a certain path through a website.
+As animals rely on scents to indicate the chances of finding food, so do humans rely on various cues in the information environment to acheieve their goals.

 ### <a name="interaction-design"></a>Interaction design (IxD)
 Sometimes referred to as IxD, interaction design strives to create meaningful relationships between people and the products and services that they use.